highflyer910/geekspeak/README.md

 ## Acknowledgment

-This blog is built using [Astro Theme Cactus](https://github.com/chrismwilliams/astro-theme-cactus)
+This blog was created using [Astro Theme Cactus](https://github.com/chrismwilliams/astro-theme-cactus)

 ## License